Tojikan/znz-roll20/docs/p4_adventuring.md

 ### Consumables ###

 Any non-specific food, water, alcohol and medicine without any special effects are stored in the abovementioned counter section.
+When consuming consumables, players can just subtract from those counters.
+Specialty food, medicine, or alcohol should still be stored as individual inventory items.

-Food and medi
+Food, medicine, and alcohol restore 3 energy, health, or sanity respectively by default.